Automattic/wc-calypso-bridge/readme.txt

 = 2.2.23 =
 * Add parameter to go back for theme links in cys intro screen #1351

-= Unreleased =
-* Add parameter to go back for theme links in cys intro screen #1351

 = 2.2.22 =
 * Introduce is_woo_express_trial_plan function #1352